acoderu/BallChase/ros2_ball_chase_ws/docs/Overview.md

 **Concrete Priority Assignment for Your Ball-Tracking Robot**

-For your specific ball-tracking robot with YOLO, LiDAR, and PID control, here's a detailed priority breakdown with rationale:
+For your specific ball-tracking robot with YOLOv12, LiDAR, and PID control, here's a detailed priority breakdown with rationale:

 **Highest Priority Tasks (RT Priority 90-99)**:
 - **Motor Safety Monitoring (99)**: Safety-critical function that can shut down motors in emergency